brandonlea/LFC-Fan-Page/README.md

 - User friendly navigation.
 - User accessibility needs.
-- Clear infomation written all in English.
+- Clear information written all in English.
 - Make sure all the data is correct.
 - Easy to read.
 - Make sure each section is clear.